Here’s Everything You Need To Know About Metabolism and Weight.

-The only thing that we know of that really speeds up metabolism for the long-term is exercise.
-The more lean body mass (otherwise known as muscle) you have, the more calories you’ll burn at rest (aka increased BMR).
+You’ve probably heard that the more muscle mass you have, the more calories you’ll burn at rest (aka increased BMR).
 A pound of muscle burns around 6 calories a day at rest; a pound of fat, just 2.
-It’s not a huge difference, but enough to make an impact over the long-term.
+This difference is very small, especially if you’re not planning on putting on 100 pounds of muscle.

 Weirdly enough, a very large meal can actually increase your TEF short-term.
 So when you eat a big feast, you’re actually burning more of those calories than you would after a normal-sized meal.
 Do it often enough though, and you’ll gain weight from the net gain in calories.